I welcome comments and constructive criticism, and will answer questions.

 According to the kit instructions(as well as Hasegawa's 1/32 and 1/72 kits), the top weapons were eliminated(maybe built from A-2a versions?), and the bottom 30mm cannons were replaced with two 20mm MG151's.
 However, photographic evidence does not support this change, with the exception of the well known "Red 6", AKA "Red 306", which may have had the armament changed after capture.
 I followed the kit instructions on this matter and put in the 20mm cannon barrels.
 I now realize that I shouldn't have.
 It should be built with two or four 30 mm cannons.
 Anyway, I added gun barrels from Accurate Tubing.
 Also I used guitar string (.010) wire for radar array instead of the plastic ones in the kit.
 Make sure you varnish or paint the strings.
 They will discolor with time if you don't.
 Otherwise, construction is the same as described above, with the addition of radar operators compartment and equipment and a different canopy.
 This is all quite straightforward and easy to follow in the instructions.
 One item not clear, though, is the painting of the radar equipment.
 That information must be found in another resource.
 The MBI book is pretty good.
 Also see the Hyperscale reference in the Internet resource list.

 Paint: topside: Xtracolor RLM 76, with a mottle on top of RLM 75 Grauviolett, and a few spots of RLM 02 Grau and 80 Grun.
 The bottom is distemper black, roughly applied over the original RLM 76.
 Important to note is the variations that existed in the painting of the individual aircraft of this type.
 Each one of the approximately 10 Me262B1-a/U1's delivered was painted differently.
 On most, the upper wing and horizontal tailplane surfaces were left in their original day-fighter paint scheme.
 However, in the case of "Red 10", they were painted like the fuselage.
 Some also say that the fuselage is really RML 76 painted over the original colors, with patches showing through!
 That very well may be, and would be an interesting painting project.
 Decals are included for "Red 10" and "Red 8" with this kit.
-With modifications and other decals you could build the trainer version.
+With modifications and other decals you could build the trainer version (see 2 reviews below)